StackStorm-Exchange/stackstorm-icinga2/README.md

-# Icinga2 Integration Pack for Stackstorm
+# Icinga2 Integration Pack for StackStorm

 ## Description

 Icinga2 version 2.4.0 introduced an API, making it possible to subscribe to Icinga2.
 So far only `StateChange` event type is supported.
 Read http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/icinga2-api#icinga2-api for more information on Icinga2 API.

+**NOTE**: This pack has had a major overhaul as of version 0.4.0.
+Some options have changed, and the sensor has been rewritten.
+This may break existing workflows.

 ## Configuration